Introducing Range#% as an alias to Range#step

 It can be used for array slicing like python's

 Range#step, we can write a step range like

 This notation is already introduced numo-narray.

-Updated by marcandre (Marc-Andre Lafortune) almost 2 years ago
+Updated by marcandre (Marc-Andre Lafortune) about 3 years ago

 I am not convinced that

 step is used enough to justify this.
 I know I basically never use it.
 Here's the number of uses for some projects: